-When first starting their careers, people often complain that it’s impossible to get a job without experience.
+When first starting their careers, people often complain that it’s impossible to entry level marketing jobs without experience.
 What’s more, how is anyone supposed to gain experience if employers won’t give them a chance?
 Feeling stuck in this situation can be incredibly frustrating.
 So you may be wondering, why get into Marketing at all?
 Well, there are many entry-level marketing jobs that are easy to get into.
 By that, we mean digital marketing jobs for which you can create enough of your own experience to get a foot in the door.
 Read on to find out how.

 What is Marketing?

 Marketing is all about generating interest in a companies products or services and can is achievable in a variety of ways.
-Back in the days of the Mad Men of Madison Avenue, they achieved this through traditional marketing methods such as:
+Back in the golden era of the Mad Men of Madison Avenue, they achieved this through traditional marketing methods such as:

 - Billboard advertising